JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 We used a few third party libraries to help with certain functionalities and we’ll introduce them when they are being used, you do not need prior knowledge about them.

-This is tutorial is divided into 8 sections with each introduces different ReSift concepts.
-This tutorial is relatively long and you can go through all of it to build the foundation for your ReSift skills, or you can jump to the sections pertaining to what you want to use ReSift for to get an example of how to apply ReSift in a codebase.
+This tutorial is divided into 8 sections, each introduces a set of ReSift concepts.
+This tutorial is relatively long and you can go through all of it to build the foundation of your ReSift skills, or jump to the sections pertaining to what you want to use ReSift for.
 Every section has their own starter code and finished code.
 The starter code has the needed components and styling already provided so we can focus on introducing data fetches using ReSift.

-The following list is a quick glance of each section and the main concepts they introduce.
+The following list is a quick glance of each section and the main concepts they introduced.
 You can pick and choose the concepts you’d like to understand and start at any sections.
 Instead of following the tutorial, you can also look at the finished code as examples of using ReSift.

 **[Setup & Overview](#setup-overview)**</br>
 Gives a starting point to follow the tutorial.

 **[Section 1: Making Your First Fetch – Fetch Genres and Display Loading Indicator](#section-1-making-your-first-fetch-fetch-genres-and-display-loading-indicator)**</br>
-Main concepts: Singleton data fetch, dispatch data, and indicate loading status Main ReSift API introduced: `defineFetch` , `useFetch`, `useDispatch`, `isNormal`, `isLoading`, `status`
+Main concepts: Singleton data fetch, dispatch data, and indicate loading status</br>
+Main ReSift API introduced: `defineFetch` , `useFetch`, `useDispatch`, `isNormal`, `isLoading`, `status`

 **[Section 2: Display Movies in Each Genre](#section-2-display-movies-in-each-genre)**</br>
-Main concepts: Generate unique genre fetch instances via the same fetch factory Main ReSift API introduced: `key`
+Main concepts: Generate unique genre fetch instances via the same fetch factory</br>
+Main ReSift API introduced: `key`

 **[Section 3: Infinite Scrolling & Pagination](#section-3-infinite-scrolling-pagination)**</br>
-Main concepts: Fetch data in batches and merge data in the current fetch with data from the previous fetches Main ReSift API introduced: `merge`
+Main concepts: Fetch data in batches and merge data in the current fetch with the data from the previous fetches</br>
+Main ReSift API introduced: `merge`

 **[Section 4: Display Movie Info in a Movie Drawer](#section-4-display-movie-info-in-a-movie-drawer)**</br>
-Main concepts: Generate unique movie fetch instances via one fetch factory Main ReSift API introduced: Practice similar concepts as section 2
+Main concepts: Generate unique movie fetch instances via one fetch factory</br>
+Main ReSift API introduced: Practice similar concepts as section 2

 **[Section 5: Fetch Movie Data when Hovering over Movie Thumbnail](#section-5-fetch-movie-data-when-hovering-over-movie-thumbnail)**</br>
-Main concepts: Dispatch fetch when events fired
+Main concepts: Dispatch fetch when events fired</br>
 Main ReSift API introduced: `useDispatch`

 **[Section 6: Edit Movie](#section-6-edit-movie)**</br>
-Main concepts: Creating a fetch factory to update movie info and keeping that info in sync Main ReSift API introduced: `share`
+Main concepts: Creating a fetch factory to update movie info and keeping that info in sync</br>
+Main ReSift API introduced: `share`

 **[Section 7: Compose Custom Hooks](#section-7-compose-custom-hooks)**</br>
-Main concepts: Improve code clarity through composing custom hooks Main ReSift API introduced: How ReSift uses hooks
+Main concepts: Improve code clarity through composing custom hooks</br>
+Main ReSift API introduced: How ReSift uses hooks

 **[Section 8: Create a Mock API using the ReSift HTTP Proxy](#section-8-create-a-mock-api-using-the-resift-http-proxy)**</br>
-Main concepts: Set up mock api endpoints
+Main concepts: Set up mock api endpoints</br>
 Main ReSift API introduced: `createHttpProxy`

 **[Where to Go from Here](#where-to-go-from-here)**</br>
 Provides some additional exercises and examples of using ReSift

-And at point of this tutorial you run into any hurdle, please don't be hesitant to leave us an issue.
+And at point of this tutorial you run into any hurdle, please don't be hesitant to [open an issue on Github](https://github.com/justsift/resift/issues).

 Now let's dive in!

 ![dive in](https://media.giphy.com/media/1lxkgpEvs7pmlddf9D/giphy.gif)

 ## Setup & Overview